What is a DHI Hair Transplant?

 The implanter pen allows a surgeon to be more precise in his placement of the graft.
 This is even more important if you are having hair implanted in-between existing hair.
 This is a type of surgery that is beneficial for patients having an unshaven hair transplant.

-The investment in a Direct Hair Implantation (DHI) transplant is only one of the milestones to consider before you begin the process of hair restoration.
-The price of a DHI transplant tends to be between £3,000 and £10,000 in the UK, with factors that affect this price being influenced by:
+The cost of a Direct Hair Implantation (DHI) transplant tends to range between £3,000 and £10,000 at The Treatment Rooms London, with factors that affect this price being influenced by:

 - Graft count: The vast majority of patients will need 1,000 to 2,000 follicular units.